TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_ospi_enet.md

 Note that the SBL is transferred solely through UART, whereas the files that the SBL processes are transmitted over Ethernet.

-\note To ensure the sbl_qspi_enet SBL remains intact, allocate a reserved area of 0x13C000 in MSRAM within the application image's linker script.
+\note To ensure the sbl_ospi_enet SBL remains intact, allocate a reserved area of 0x13C000 in MSRAM within the application image's linker script.
 This precaution prevents the application image from overwriting the SBL during Ethernet-based flashing.
 \note MSRAM specifications:
 1. Total size: 0x0200000
 2. HSMRT module allocation: 0x40000
-3. ENET libraries/components allocation approximately: 0x7C000
+3. ENET libraries/components allocation approximately: 0xB0000
 4. Scratch pad allocation: 0x8000
 \note The remaining 0x13C000 space is reserved for the application image.